 Making Trivia Night Better

-Once you've crafted great trivia questions, you can take your event to the next level with some added touches.
-For example, Cedar Creek Brewery boosted their weekday sales by 18% by increasing customer engagement [2].
+Once you've crafted great trivia questions, you can take your event to the next level with some added touches that boost engagement and encourage repeat visits.

 Adding Beer Samples

 Offering beer samples is a fun way to make the event more interactive and educational.
-Try serving 2-oz tasting flights that match your trivia themes.
-The Pour House saw success with this approach, cutting wait times by 35% by offering curated flights between trivia rounds [6].
+Try serving small tasting flights that match your trivia themes — it's an easy way to introduce guests to new styles while they wait between rounds.

 If your venue doesn't have a kitchen, team up with local vendors to create pre-packaged pairing kits.
 Here are some ideas: